 So we’ve learned that our son can be efficient with surgeries, I suppose.

 Once HG was out of recovery and rolled into the room with us, he had already started coming out of the fog a bit.
-He was going through his gambit of facial expressions to the enjoyment of the nurses, but it wasn’t long until he wanted Mommy because he was hungry!
+He was going through his gambit of facial expressions for the enjoyment of the nurses, but it wasn’t long until he wanted Mommy because he was hungry!

 It wasn’t a full 12 hours since the last time HG had eaten, but it had been long enough.
 Even on pain meds, baby boy was hungry!
 He’s had a few things to say, not a lot, but he’s been able to go back and forth between resting and eating.